Sadzurami/node-kopeechka-store/readme.md

 #### `KopeechkaError`

-Error class for errors thrown by the api.
+Error class for errors returned by the server.

-- `code` (string): Error code returned by the api.
+- `code` (string): Error code returned by server.
+- `status` (string): Status code returned by server.

 ### enums